cmmarcondes/webpackpokedex/README.md

 ### if you click in any pokemon box you will get all his details too :)

 <i>note: we use debounce on our input and use 1000 ms delay.
-You just need to type the pokemon you want and then wait 1 sec for the debounce works and get you your pokemon</i> <a href="https://www.npmjs.com/package/lodash.debounce">More details here</a>
+You just need to type the pokemon you want and then wait 1 sec for the debounce works and get you your pokemon</i> <a href="https://www.npmjs.com/package/lodash.debounce" target="_blank">More details here</a>